DerGuteMoritz/hhvacation/README.md

 ## Copyright

-Copyright (c) 2010 Moritz Heidkamp.
+Copyright (c) 2010 Moritz Heidkamp and Christof Spies.
 See LICENSE for details.